More in this section...

 The transition from primary to secondary school is an important one and at Skipton Girls’ High School we endeavour to support our future students, parents and carers through this process.

 Our relationship with our partner primary schools is vitally important to us especially as we recognise that our students represent a wide-ranging geographical area from small rural settings to inner city.

 This section of our website will aim to celebrate our work with all these schools, as well as providing you with information about how we will support your child on bridging the gap during their journey to Year 7.

-Mrs Fiona McMillan- Assistant Head Teacher (Student Progress) and her team will be on hand every step of the way.
+Mrs Fiona McMillan - Acting Deputy Headteacher: Inclusion, Equity and Diversity (SEND co-ordinator) and the Student Progress team will be on hand every step of the way.